 The base Speex distribution includes a command-line encoder (speexenc) and decoder (speexdec).
-This section describes how to use these tools.
+Those tools produce and read Speex files encapsulated in the Ogg container.
+Although it is possible to encapsulate Speex in any container, Ogg is the recommended container for files.
+This section describes how to use the command line tools for Speex files in Ogg.